-Alcone and LG had Jane Lynch signed for a PSA targeted at parents warning about the possible dangers of teen texting.
-The client was thinking Jane Lynch speaking to camera on a white cyc.
-We were thinking we could do better.
+Alcone Marketing Group (now The Marketing Arm) and LG had Jane Lynch signed for a PSA targeted at parents warning about the possible dangers of teen texting.
+The client envisioned Jane Lynch speaking to camera on a white cyc.
+But, we were thinking we could do better.

 Pocket Rob was born based on the premise that Rob would live inside every phone and be available to help whenever beckoned.
 We produced a trailer and five tutorials, along with some additional social fodder.
-These video tutorials shipped on 600k phones and our work won a Silver ADDY and an Award of Excellence for “Use of Humor” at the 17th Annual Communicator Awards.
+These video tutorials shipped on 600k phones.
+Our work won a Silver ADDY and an Award of Excellence for “Use of Humor” at the 17th Annual Communicator Awards.